RevinderDev/revinderdev.github.io/content/tech_interview.md

 For each of those you get a maximum of 2 hours to conduct the full technical interview.
 This is usually enough to sort out *really* bad candidates, but it is certainly **not enough time to check if someone is truly an expert**.
 I guess that would depend on your definition of an expert, but to me that person **must be versatile**.
 That means he has to know about topics like: databases, cloud environments, containers, CI/CD, architectural designs, python quirks, **hands on coding abilities**, web development, networking, concurrency, asynchronous programming, leadership and communication.
-You have to check all of that in those 2 hours - don't forget to fit in 1hr for technical task of some sort, during which you want your candidate to focus, thus not disturb him by talking too much.
+You have to check all of that in those 2 hours - don't forget to fit in 1hr for a technical task of some sort, during which you want your candidate to focus, thus not disturb him by talking too much.
-I've had plenty of candidates who were fantastic when talking about their experience, knowledge and understanding, only to get to practical part and ask me "How do I make hashmap in python?
+I've had plenty of candidates who were fantastic when talking about their experience, knowledge and understanding, only to get to a practical part task and ask me "How do I make hashmap in python?
 Sorry I forgot".

 ---
 ### **But it gets much worse.**

 Suppose someone is applying for a Fullstack position.
 Time for the interview remains constant, which means that you now have even more topics to cover during two hours (and preferably two tasks since you need to check both JS and BE language of choice).
+The 2 hours you've had with candidate, now is split in 2 times 1 hour slots, 1 hour for FE and 1 hour for BE.
 Same thing is applied for DE/ML interview, though there are a few topics to drop of or change - system design is still very much a thing but you no longer care about web development for example.
-Still, the time remains the same - 2 hours.
+Still, the time remains the same - 2 hours for both.

+I went over development paths that we have setup internally (we are meant to test candidates based on these just as well) with my Backend leader as part of my growth review process.
+Even though we know each other quite well and we operate a lot on trust, it still took us 1 hour 44 minutes to go over it.
+And that's just talking.
+No practical part whatsoever (that's been done within projects I was a part of).
+**How am I supposed to do the same for the candidate in less time than that (1 hour) AND fit practical task on top of it?
+That is impossible.**

 There is also a single point of [technical] failure.
 The technical part is preferably conducted by one person only.
 Sometimes its not possible since not everyone knows enough to be able to interview for Fullstack role (especially with variety of JS frameworks).
 That is an issue because: